Spitfire and Hurricane Memorial Museum

 Birthday Party Details

-• Sunday - 10.00am - 4.00pm
+Monday - Sunday: 10.00am - 4.00pm.

 Post Code: CT12 5DF

-Council: Ramsgate
+Council: Thanet

 County: Kent

-Travelling by car: Near the Manston Airport site, signposted from the A299 Thanet Way.
+• By Car: We are near the Manston Airport site, signposted from the A299 Thanet Way.
 If travelling from London / Canterbury, follow signs on the A299 to Ramsgate until the Minster Roundabout.
 Turn left (signposted Manston / Airport) onto Minster Road.
 At the next roundabout, turn right onto B2190 Spitfire Way, continuing over a further roundabout, following the perimeter of the airport on your right, until you reach the junction.
 Turn right and immediately left onto Manston Road.
-The museum's car park is a short way down on the right hand side.
-For coaches, the coach park is just past the museum building on the right hand side.
-There are a series of brown tourism signs towards the museum.

-By Train: The nearest train station is Ramsgate, the trains being operated by South Eastern (www.southeasternrailway.co.uk) with frequent services from London (Victoria, Charing Cross, St Pancras or London Bridge), Canterbury and Ashford.
+• By Train: The nearest train station is Ramsgate, the trains being operated by South Eastern (www.southeasternrailway.co.uk) with frequent services from London (Victoria, Charing Cross, St Pancras or London Bridge), Canterbury and Ashford.
 From Ramsgate station it is a short taxi ride to the museum or bus route 38 towards Minster / Birchington.

 0 Reviews